jermnelson/shared-open-metadata-as-critical-ai-infrastructure/doc/people-as-ai-mitochondria.md

 </blockquote>

-I have a more optimistic take, an aspiration for us humans is that we will become the equivalent of mitochondria in a world of AGI, bring our creativity and perspective as a key driver in the progression and context-building for these future beings.
+I have a more optimistic take, an aspiration for us humans is that we will become the equivalent of mitochondria in a world of AGI, bringing our creativity and perspective as a key driver in the progression and context-building for these future beings.
 Much like individual mitochondria in cells do not have a conception of the orders of magnitudes larger biological structures like organs or organisms, we humans may not  be able to conceive or understand the functions, ecology, or economies of general super intelligence, our roles shift to becoming